Jimmy Stewart looked back on his service as a WWII bomber pilot as one of the greatest experiences of his life.

 The war eventually got to everyone, even calm, mild-mannered Jimmy Stewart.
 “Fear is an insidious thing,” he said.
 “It can warp judgment, freeze reflexes, breed mistakes.
 And worse, it’s contagious.
 I felt my own fear and knew that if it wasn’t checked, it could infect my crew members.”

-After 20 B-24 missions, in early 1945 Stewart was transferred to Buckinghamshire, becoming the operations officer of the 453rd Bomb Group, which flew B-17s.
+In early 1945, after 20 B-24 missions, Stewart was transferred to Old Buckenham, becoming the operations officer of the 453rd Bomb Group.
 When he arrived in a B-24, he reportedly buzzed the tower until the controllers fled.

 Like the men of the 445th, his new group found Stewart unfailingly friendly.
 On the way back up the runway, for example, when he saw a pedestrian he’d stop his jeep and drawl, “Hey fella, lak a ride?”